-After the front desk clerk welcomes the guest, he or she asks if a reservation was placed.
+After the front desk clerk has welcomed the guest, he or she asks if a reservation has been placed.
 If the guest responds affirmatively, the reservation is retrieved (called up on the computer).
 If the guest is a walk-in, the front desk clerk must check the availability of accommodations.
 If accommodations are available, the next step is to complete the registration card.